Trump Is A ‘Self-Centered Narcissist’ Who Wants To Enrich Himself And The Trump Brand, Writes Al Sharpton

 President Donald Trump is a self-centered, narcissistic “blowhard” who is only concerned about possibly being loyal to his family members and enriching himself, according to Rev. Al Sharpton.
-As reported by NBC News, Rev. Al Sharpton wrote that President Trump is a guy that he has known for decades and in that time Sharpton has realized that Trump will never change.
-Noting President Trump’s current political troubles, Sharpton looked back upon the years wherein he supported Trump socially, but marched against him publicly.
+As reported by NBC News, Rev. Al Sharpton wrote that President Trump is a guy he has known for decades, and during that time, Sharpton has realized that Trump will never change.
+Noting President Trump’s current political troubles, Sharpton looked back upon the years wherein he supported Trump socially but marched against him publicly.
 Al has watched Trump’s “star rise and fall over the past 30 years.”

 Sharpton wrote that his conclusion of Trump was that Donald’s temperament, along with his “intellect and emotional health” created in him a person who was not qualified to be president.
 More than anything, Sharpton surmised that Trump was not a person who apologized for nor admitted his mistakes.
 Trump is not a man who is going to grow and change.
 According to Al, Trump is “never going to ‘pivot.'”